w3c/wai-about-wai/_about/participating.md

     vendors and requesting increased accessibility support in future versions, and by purchasing tools that provide the best support for accessibility.
--   Encourage Web browsers, media players, assistive technologies, and other user agents to meet [UAAG](/standards-guidelines/uaag/).
+-   Encourage web browsers, media players, assistive technologies, and other user agents to meet [UAAG](/standards-guidelines/uaag/).
--   Encourage organizations to [adopt an accessibility policy](/WAI/impl/pol) for their organization that defines their commitment to Web accessibility.
+-   Encourage organizations to [adopt an accessibility policy](/WAI/impl/pol) for their organization that defines their commitment to web accessibility.
--   Encourage websites to be accessible, for example, provide [feedback on inaccessible websites and inaccessible Web products carefully](http://www.w3.org/WAI/users/inaccessible.html); it is usually more productive to start with a positive encouraging tone, rather than a negative critical tone.
+-   Encourage websites to be accessible, for example, provide [feedback on inaccessible websites and inaccessible web products carefully](http://www.w3.org/WAI/users/inaccessible.html); it is usually more productive to start with a positive encouraging tone, rather than a negative critical tone.